Trump to tout strong economy in State of the Union after turbulent first year

 The atmosphere in the House of Representatives chamber where Trump will speak could be tense.
 Several Democratic lawmakers have said they would boycott the event.
 Some Democratic women who will attend plan to wear black in support of the #MeToo movement against sexual harassment.

 Ahead of Trump’s speech, Republicans and Democrats were deeply divided over immigration.
-Lawmakers are facing a Feb.
+Lawmakers face a Feb.
 8 deadline to reach a compromise on the issue and pass a new budget measure to avoid a second government shutdown.

 To attract Democratic votes for an immigration deal, Trump has said he is open to letting “Dreamers,” a group of immigrants brought into the country illegally as children, stay in the United States.